Nonequilibrium quantum heat transport between structured environments: Introduction

 \section{Introduction}

 Understanding and controlling energy transport mechanisms at the microscopic level is of critical importance to the development of nanoscale quantum technologies.
-Nanoscale devices that exploit the steady-state transfer of energy or particles (electrons, photons, phonons) through a quantum system---including thermal rectifiers \cite{Segal2005,Segal2005a,Ruokola2009}, heat engines \cite{Rossnagel2016,Newman2017,Klatzow2019,Wiedmann2020,Latune2023} and refrigerators \cite{Levy2012,Correa2014,Maslennikov2019,Ivander2022}---have become an increasingly active topic of research due to their potential technological applications \cite{Dubi2011}.
-Despite this activity remaining largely theoretical to date, there has been significant progress in recent years towards the realization of quantum thermal machines and, in particular, circuit quantum thermodynamics \cite{Pekola2015,Ronzani2018}, with the thermal diode effect having recently been demonstrated in superconducting quantum circuits \cite{Senior2020}.
+Nanoscale devices that exploit the steady-state transfer of energy or particles (electrons, photons, phonons) through a quantum system---including thermal rectifiers \cite{Segal2005,Segal2005a,Ruokola2009}, heat engines \cite{Rossnagel2016,Newman2017,Klatzow2019,Wiedmann2020,Latune2023,Bhattacharjee2021} and refrigerators \cite{Levy2012,Correa2014,Maslennikov2019,Ivander2022}---have become an increasingly active topic of research due to their potential technological applications \cite{Dubi2011}.
+From a more fundamental perspective, the study of such systems also plays an important role in advancing our understanding of quantum thermodynamics \cite{Vinjanampathy2016,Goold2016}.
+Despite most activity in these fields remaining largely theoretical, there has been significant progress in recent years towards the realization of quantum thermal machines and, in particular, circuit quantum thermodynamics \cite{Pekola2015,Ronzani2018}, with the thermal diode effect having recently been demonstrated in superconducting quantum circuits \cite{Senior2020}.
 The growing relevance of these technologies thus calls for deeper insights into ways of controlling energy transport at the nanoscale.